dmozealous/TheWaitingRoom/README.md

 The website is hosted on AWS LightSail.

-Initial itteration of this was an idea for a new game, then testing if ChatGPT-4o could do all of the coding, image, and sound generation for the game.
+Initial iteration of this was an idea for a new game, then testing if ChatGPT-4o could do all of the coding, image, and sound generation for the game.

 Here was itteration 1: